 Marijuana users will are now able to buy weed legally in specialty stores.
 About 300 were set up nationwide.
 In addition, hundreds of people have been licensed to grow marijuana to meet demand.

-Under the law, adult Canadians is able to buy up to 30 grams of marijuana and grow up to four seedlings at home.
+Under the law, adult Canadians are able to buy up to 30 grams of marijuana and grow up to four seedlings at home.
 The sale of marijuana derivatives will is allowed.

 According to estimates by the Canadian Bureau of Statistics, about 5.4 million Canadians are expected to buy marijuana every year.
 15 percent of the population.
 About 4.9 million are already smoking.
 Likewise, about 70 percent of Canadians supported marijuana legalization, AFP reports.
 According to statistics, marijuana legalization is also expected to have a beneficial effect on economic growth; the Gross domestic product is expected to strengthen by more than one billion Canadian dollars (about 700 million euros) and the Treasury by 400 million Canadian dollars (260 million euros) from taxes collected.